MichaelBoegner/gogogogo/readme.md

 Kindly,\
 Michael

-*Currently reading:*\
+**Currently reading:**\
-Top 100 Go Mistakes and How to Avoid Them - by Teiva Harsanyi\
+_Top 100 Go Mistakes and How to Avoid Them_ - by Teiva Harsanyi\
-Distributed Systems - by Maarten van Steen and Andrew Tanenbaum\
+_Distributed Systems_ - by Maarten van Steen and Andrew Tanenbaum\
-Desigining Data-Intensive Applications - by Martin Kleppmann
+_Designing Data-Intensive Applications_ - by Martin Kleppmann